atoti/notebooks/notebooks/01-use-cases/finance/portfolio-management/cvar-optimizer/README.md

 Refer to the notebook [01_data_generation.ipynb](./01_data_generation.ipynb) to see how we could invoke the script.

-We could upload the historical pricing into atoti and make use of atoti to compute the rate of returns.
-However, in this case, we perform the fact-level preprocessing and convert the data for each stock into an array list before loading into atoti.
+We could upload the historical pricing into Atoti and make use of Atoti to compute the rate of returns.
+However, in this case, we perform the fact-level preprocessing and convert the data for each stock into an array list before loading into Atoti.

 <img src="https://data.atoti.io/notebooks/cvar-optimisation/img/data_format.png" />

-atoti comes with a set of [array functions](https://docs.atoti.io/latest/lib/atoti/atoti.array.html) that allow us to manipulate large data volume as an array, and henceforth reduce the memory footprint.
+Atoti comes with a set of [array functions](https://docs.atoti.io/latest/lib/atoti/atoti.array.html) that allow us to manipulate large data volume as an array, and henceforth reduce the memory footprint.

 ## Portfolio optimization